suzy-thetraveler/suzy-thetraveler/README.md

 - 👋 Hi, I’m @suzy-thetraveler, and a newby.
-- 👀 I’m interested in MONEY!
+- 👀 I’m interested in fun things!
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me / suzythetraveler@naver.com